 Rosh Review is our official provider of FoEM assessments.
 If your training program hosts this resource, you should be able to complete paired assessments composed of In-Training Exam and written board review style questions that directly correlate with content from each unit of your Foundations course.
 New this year, FoME paired assessments are also available through PEER.
 These tests may be required or simply made available for your optional review.
 Specific information and instructions for your program should be provided by your local Foundations Course Director.

 Earning Credit for your Work

-Over the course of the year, the main source of information about Foundations details at your site will be your Site Director.
+Over the course of the year, the main source of information about Foundations details at your site will be your program’s Foundations Course Director.
 These details and weekly course resources will likely be sent via email or hosted on a learning management system.
-However, you will occasionally get updates directly from our National Foundations Team.
+However, you will occasionally get updates directly from Team FoEM.

 Every spring, we conduct surveys of our member program leaders and learners.
-Information within these tools will help your site and our national team evaluate the use and effectiveness of our course resources.
-This investment of time will help our national team and your site’s leadership ensure this curriculum continues to be a high-yield, effective and free resource for generations of EM learners to come.
+Information within these tools will help your program and our national leadership team evaluate the use and effectiveness of our curricular resources.
+This investment will help our national team and your program’s leadership ensure this curriculum continues to be a high-yield, effective and free resource for generations of EM learners to come.
 Thank you in advanced for your time.